iterative/dvc.org/static/docs/commands-reference/repro.md

 ## Examples: Downstream

-There is also an option which allows one to reproduce results from a specific command in the pipeline.
-Enabling this option requires adding flag `--downstream` to command `dvc repro`.
+There is also an option which allows one to reproduce results from specific commands in a pipeline: `--downstream`.

-To demonstrate working of this let us make a change in `text.txt`:
+To demonstrate working of this, lets make a change in `text.txt`:

 ```
 ...